samwiserr/volverag/advanced_rag/README.md

 - "What is the porosity for Hugin in 15/9-F-5?"
 - "What is the water saturation value of Hugin formation in 15/9-F-5?"
 - "What is the permeability for Sleipner in 15/9-F-5?"
+- "What is KLOGH for Hugin in 15/9-F-5?"
+(KLOGH = Klinkenberg-corrected horizontal permeability)

 ### Evaluation Parameters
 - "What is the Archie n for Hugin in 15/9-F-5?"